zulip/zulip/docs/production/security-model.md

     non-administrator user can, with a few exceptions (e.g. a bot cannot log in to the web application, register for mobile push notifications, or create other bots).
+  * Administrator bots are generic bots that are able to access administrative API endpoints like creating new users.
-  * Bots with the `can_forge_sender` permission can send messages that appear to have been sent by another user.
+  * API super user bots can send messages that appear to have been sent by another user.
 They also have the ability to see the names of all streams, including private streams.
 This is important for implementing integrations like the Jabber, IRC, and Zephyr mirrors.